KXzhang-gpu/IGST-Finnal-project/README.md

   - Realize Gaussian filter and Median filter
   - Using the operator and filter to realize edge detection and noise reduction
 - The code of project-2 is here : [convolution.py](convolution.py)
+  - There are 3 ways to implement convolution operation:
+    1. Implementation according to defination: Calculate the convolution with the kernel at each position, as seen at the function conv().
+    2. Img2Col convolution acceleration algorithm: Convert the image into a vector and then calculate the results all at once, you can find it at the function conv2d_img2col()
+    3. Use FFT to convert spatial domain convolution into frequency domain multiplication, enabling direct calculation.
+Then, use iFFT to obtain the tracking result, implementation at function conv2d_fft()

 ### Project-3
 - sample Morphology algorithms